"Super Mario World" - A Very COVETED Game By The 90s Children

 The game's new setting and new world...

 Super Mario World had to be a very cool game.
-Until today, I still find it to be very cool unlike some older games that I could discard.
+Until today, I still find it to be very cool, unlike some older games that I could discard.
 The game discarded many of the old suits in the third game in favor of quality over quantity.
 A new item called the Cape Feather replaced the Leaf from Super Mario Bros.
-3. Now, Mario could fly for longer periods of time but it also required him to run really fast, jump, and the flying had to be done with UTMOST caution.
+3. Now, Mario could fly for longer periods but it also required him to run really fast and jump, and the flying had to be done with UTMOST caution.
 It wasn't like the P-Wing which could be easily controlled.
 Well, the P-Wing was a cheap item that was best kept for the more difficult stages.

 Yoshi was also added as the dinosaur companion.
-For some reason, Yoshi wasn't added into the NES and they (Nintendo) said it was hardware limitations.
+For some reason, Yoshi wasn't added to the NES and they (Nintendo) said it was hardware limitations.
 IMHO, I think it's more than just that.
 I bet they had a LOT of plans for Yoshi to be more than just a companion and couldn't fit in.
 Though Yoshi ended up getting abused whenever a player dropped him to the pit.
 What's so illogical is that you could get Yoshi back by simply getting another Yoshi egg.
 It's somehow explained in future games that Yoshi teleports when he's dropped.
 It's also noticeable that there are three hidden Yoshis with three different abilities.
-Red Yoshi spews fire regardless of what shell it took.
-Blue Yoshi can fly for a limited period of time until it swallowed the Koopa shell in its mouth.
-Yellow Yoshi can produce tremors if it had a Koopa Shell in its mouth.
+Red Yoshi spews fire regardless of what shell it takes.
+Blue Yoshi can fly for a limited period until it swallows the Koopa shell in its mouth.
+Yellow Yoshi can produce tremors if it has a Koopa Shell in its mouth.

 The creativity in dealing with the CPU enemies